Conjugating Querer in Spanish: It’s NOT the same as “to want”

 (Are you serious?
 I mean, what more do you want?)

-I’m going to save the best one for the end, so stick with me till then if you want an extra chunk, popularized by the beloved Hispanic character El Chavo del Ocho.
-I swear, there’s probably no Latin-American who wouldn’t recognize it!
+We’re going to save the best one for the end, so stick with us till then if you want an extra chunk, popularized by the beloved Hispanic character El Chavo del Ocho.

 2. Conjugating Querer in the present tense